-At the present time, Prometheus Crohn's Prognostic test has INSUFFICIENT EVIDENCE in peer-reviewed publications to effectively result in improved health outcomes compared to the current standard of care.
+At the present time, Crohn's Prognostic Algorithmic tests, such as PredictSURE IBD, have INSUFFICIENT evidence in peer-reviewed publications to effectively result in improved health outcomes compared to the current standard of care.
+At this time, the current evidence does not support health plan coverage due to a lack of evidence that prognostic serological IBD testing results in better outcomes than the current treatments.